 An application to a higher court to review a decision of a lower court or tribunal.
-For example, an appeal from a decision of the Federal Circuit Court of Australia may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.
+For example, an appeal from a decision of a Federal Circuit Court judge may be made to the Federal Court, and a decision of a single judge of the Federal Court may be the subject of an appeal to the Full Court of the Federal Court.

 The power given to a court to hear appeals in certain matters.

 The individual, organisation or corporation who/which applies to the Court to start legal proceedings against another person or persons.
 Also known as ‘plaintiff’ in admiralty and corporations matters and in some other courts.
 In the National Native Title Tribunal the applicant is the person or persons who make an application for a determination of native title or a future act determination.